Stephen Hendry

-Hendry's form became less consistent after his sixth world title in 1996 and his career declined in the 2000s, his play increasingly affected by the yips.
-He reached the last of his nine world finals at the 2002 World Championship but lost in a deciding frame to Peter Ebdon.
-He won his last ranking title at the 2005 Malta Cup and reached his last ranking final at the 2006 UK Championship, where he was again defeated by Ebdon.
+Hendry's form became less consistent after his sixth world title in 1996 and his career declined in the 2000s, his play increasingly affected by the condition called the yips.
+He reached the last of his nine world finals at the 2002 World Championship but lost in a to Peter Ebdon.
+He reached his last ranking final at the 2006 UK Championship, again losing to Ebdon.
 During the 2011–12 season, he fell out of the top 16 in the world rankings for the first time in 23 years.
-He qualified for the 2012 World Championship, where he made his 27th consecutive Crucible appearance, but he announced his retirement from professional snooker at age 43 following a 2–13 defeat to Stephen Maguire in the quarter-finals.
+He qualified for the 2012 World Championship, where he made his 27th consecutive Crucible appearance, but announced his retirement at age 43 after losing 2–13 to Stephen Maguire in the quarter-finals.
 After almost nine years in retirement, he returned to professional competition during the 2020–21 season under an invitational tour card.
 He played sporadically on the professional tour over four seasons but secured only three wins in 20 professional matches and retired again after the 2023–24 season.
-Hendry has also competed on the World Seniors Tour and has twice been a semi-finalist at the World Seniors Championship.